 However, far from finding answers, the issues only grow more complex.

-When we pause to reflect, we realize that just as there is no universal method for everyone to become wealthy, in mental health too, it is vital for each individual to confront their own mind rather than seek a one-size-fits-all answer or solution.
+When we pause to reflect, we realize that just as there is no universal method for everyone to become wealthy, in mental health too, it is vital for each individual to confront their own mind, rather than seeking a one-size-fits-all answer or solution.

 The very existence of a space like the Mental Health Lab at Dentsu Inc. for nearly five years, accessible to employees, feels like a significant achievement.

-It provides an opportunity within our corporate culture for individuals to pause, deepen their self-understanding, and clarify the nature of their challenges.
-In this sense, it is truly valuable."
+Providing opportunities within our corporate culture for individuals to pause, deepen self-understanding, and clarify the nature of their challenges is truly valuable."

 As a Lab member involved in its operation, receiving such comments is a huge relief.
 We are also greatly encouraged by the many warm responses to Lab-hosted events, which have seen participation from approximately 1,000 employees to date.

-It could be said that opportunities to consider mental health are gradually expanding beyond those directly affected, shifting perspectives on mental health and fostering an atmosphere where it's easier for each individual to think and talk about mental health.
+It could be said that opportunities to consider mental health are gradually expanding beyond those directly affected, shifting perspectives on mental health, and fostering an atmosphere where it's easier for each individual to think about and talk about mental health.

-In business, we often seek immediate, quantifiable results and impact.
+In business, we often seek immediate, quantifiable, and impactful results.
 However, for the lab's activities, we will continue to prioritize creating a safe and secure space where everyone feels comfortable, and listening to each individual's voice.

-The Future of Dentsu Inc. Mental Health Lab
+The Future of the Dentsu Inc. Mental Health Lab

 Lab members deepen their understanding of n=1 experiences not only through their own experiences but also by vicariously experiencing participants' struggles at the cafe.
-Furthermore, as mentioned earlier, each member reflects on their own challenges and those within the mental health field, spurring mutual growth and improvement.
+Furthermore, as mentioned earlier, each member reflects on their own mental health challenges and those in the field, spurring mutual growth and improvement.

 As a whole, the Lab holds occasional study sessions with expert professors.
 In our group chat, we exchange mental health-related information and plan initiatives almost daily.

-To make a society where people can work authentically despite mental health constraints a reality—as soon as possible.
+To make a society where people can work authentically, even with constraints due to mental health challenges, a reality as soon as possible.

-Amidst our hectic daily lives, the Dentsu Inc. Mental Health Lab continues to create spaces where we can pause and reflect.
+Amidst our hectic daily lives, Dentsu Inc. will continue to create spaces where we can pause and reflect.

-This article introduced the origins of the Mental Health Lab and the "Mental Health Cafe," a space run by the Lab where individuals can confront their own mental health challenges.
+This article introduced the origins of the Mental Health Lab and the "Mental Health Cafe," a space run by the Lab where individuals facing mental health challenges can engage with themselves.

 In the final installment of this series, we will discuss how the Lab engages with those "other than" individuals experiencing mental health challenges—a particularly difficult challenge the Lab is tackling.